-This management discussion and analysis of financial position and results of operations ("MD&A") is prepared as of October 30, 2014 and should be read in conjunction with the unaudited condensed financial statements for the period ended August 31, 2014 of Aldrin Resource Corp. ("Aldrin" or the "Company") with the related notes thereto.
-These unaudited condensed financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and in accordance with International Accounting Standard 34 ("IAS 34") - Interim Financial Reporting.
+This management discussion and analysis of financial position and results of operations ("MD&A") is prepared as of March 30, 2015 and should be read in conjunction with the audited financial statements for the year ended November 30, 2014 of Aldrin Resource Corp. ("Aldrin" or the "Company") with the related notes thereto.
 All dollar amounts included therein and in the following MD&A are expressed in Canadian dollars except where noted.
 Readers may also want to refer to the November 30, 2013 audited financial statements and the accompanying notes.